Write Version Dependent Code

 public ExampleChatExecutor chatExecutor() {

-return chatExecutor;
+return this.chatExecutor;

 }